 - Nearsighted (also called myopia) means someone can see stuff that's near, like a book, but has trouble seeing stuff that's far away.

 In both cases, the image is not properly focused on the retina.
 With nearsightedness, the image becomes focused in front of the retina.
 With farsightedness, the image is focused behind the retina.
-The shape and size of a person's eyeballs usually cause refractive problems.

 Another refractive problem is called astigmatism (say: uh-STIG-muh-tih-zum).
 This means that the cornea is an uneven shape, and it bends the light in different directions.
 This can distort what a person sees and make things look blurry.